 Kinesiology students are expected to behave in a professional manner.
-Depending upon the setting professionalism may appear different, but typically consists of similar components.
-For undergraduate Kinesiology students in a classroom setting professionalism generally comprises the following components:
+Depending upon the setting

 Attendance - Show up on time to class and pay attention.
 If you cannot attend a class for a legitimate reason, please notify the instructor ahead of time.
 If you have to unexpectedly miss a class due to something out of your control, contact the instructor within 24 hours to notify them what happened and to see if there is anything you need to do to make up your absence.